miketon/JupyterJeep/nanoGPT3-karpathy/markmap/nanoGPT-nnModule.mm.md

         - `else:`
           - Calculate the loss if **targets** are provided
           - 👀 **==[ targets ]==**
+            - @audit ... where are targets sourced from?
             - targets.**view(B * T)**
               - results in a 1D tensor : (B, T) => (B * T)
                 - where each element is the "true next token"